Indivior (LON:INDV) Stock Price Down 15.7% – Here’s Why

-Separately, Jefferies Financial Group reissued a “buy” rating and issued a GBX 1,800 ($22.81) price objective on shares of Indivior in a research note on Tuesday, December 17th.
+Separately, Jefferies Financial Group reiterated a “buy” rating and issued a GBX 1,800 ($22.81) price objective on shares of Indivior in a report on Tuesday, December 17th.

 About Indivior